-Intermex offers a vital service for immigrant communities by providing high-quality, reliable money remittances to Latin America and selected African and Asian countries.
+Intermex offers a vital service for immigrant communities by providing high-quality, reliable money remittances to Latin America and select African and Asian countries.
 Our Company strives to provide the highest quality service to consumers while supporting and protecting the environment.

 Our Company supports many minority business partners, who work with us as our agents, by providing remittance services solutions for their businesses, an additional source of revenue and by treating them honestly and ethically.
 Our Company is dedicated to serving the communities in which our agents are located and works to develop money transfer programs and services that benefit those agents and communities.
 Our agents typically own businesses that are located in communities and neighborhoods with a high percentage of residents who identify as minorities.
+Most recently, Intermex announced its strategic partnership with a labor management partner platform built for large scale farming operations, aimed at facilitating money transfers for workers in the United States.
+The introduction of the mobile remittance platform is expected to create value for agriculture employees who may have limited financial service offerings available to them.

-Intermex is committed to providing its employees with a safe and professionally rewarding working environment, where all are treated fairly, with dignity, and respect.
+Intermex is committed to providing its employees with a safe and professionally rewarding work environment, where all are treated fairly, with dignity, and respect.
 Team members are encouraged to advance their careers within the Company.
-Each is empowered to succeed in their position.
+Each employee is empowered to succeed in their position.
 We provide our team with the training and tools they need to succeed, including offering tuition assistance for those who choose to continue their education or gain professional certifications in their areas of expertise.
 We have intentionally created a professionally nurturing environment that enables team members to prosper, take on increasing responsibilities as they are able and desire, and reach their full potential as contributors to the Company's overall success.

 Intermex invests in its team by offering a competitive total rewards package that, in addition to salary, includes performance incentives and comprehensive benefits that are competitive in the marketplace and focused on the needs of our employees.
-For example, to mitigate the rising costs of healthcare for our employees, the Company has chosen for 2023 not to pass along increases in healthcare insurance premiums.
+For example, to mitigate the rising costs of healthcare for our employees, the Company has again chosen for 2024 not to pass along increases in healthcare insurance premiums.

 Recruitment and retention of highly qualified individuals is a priority at Intermex, and as such we align compensation and benefits to further our business strategies, goals, and objectives.
 Employee incentives are measurable, and performance-based.
-Onboarding procedures and processes of new employees include learning and development programs that are designed to facilitate quicker integration into the Company, enhance professional development, and enable higher productivity.
+Onboarding procedures and processes of new employees include learning and development programs that are designed to facilitate quicker integration into the Company, enhanced professional development, and enable higher productivity.